brmmm3/fastlogging-rs/README.md

 - File (optional rotation and compression)
 - TCP client (optional authentication key and AES encryption)
 - Syslog (Linux), EventLog (Windows)
-- Callback
+- Callback function

 All writers are running in background threads.
-So the speed/slowness of the writers don't slow down the application.
+So the speed / slowness of the writers don't slow down the application as long as the queue is not running full.

 ## Threads